-Chanel was quick to respond, with head of press for fashion Teresa Koenig saying: "These trees are not at all centenary oaks but these are oaks and poplars from a forest in the Perche region of France, purchased after licensed felling.
+Chanel was quick to respond, with a spokeswoman saying: "These trees are not at all centenary oaks but these are oaks and poplars from a forest in the Perche region of France, purchased after licensed felling.
 When purchasing the trees, Chanel committed to plant a plot of 100 new small oaks in the forest."

 The sight of models walking through an autumnal leaf catwalk, watched by critics perched on wooden paths may have been visually arresting, but could the same impact have been achieved with a more sustainable approach and crucially, has the subsequent discussion had an impact on brand perception for the audience?

 Chief executive and head of creative, Produce UK

 On first look, we were all completely bowled over by the beauty and the immenseness of the Chanel set, at how vast and brave it looked.
 As producers, we know how much work that would have taken so we were totally wowed.
 But as the story developed and we saw the environmental outrage, we started to feel really conflicted.
 How would we feel if Karl called and asked us to produce that show?